BoraComert/Bora-DSA210-Project/README.md

 4. Nationalities of the the foreign visitor will be compared if a pattern exists.

-5. Top 5 countries for summer and winter will be analyzed.

-6. Their weather datas will be arranged into a dataset.
+5. Climate of the Countries with the most tourists come from will be analyzed and put into cold or hot weather categories.